Khloe Kardashian Turned True's First Halloween Into an Adorable Twinning Moment

 A post shared by Khloé (@khloekardashian) on

-True's costumes included a panda, pig, lamb, tiger and unicorn, each cuter than the next.
+True's costumes included a panda, pig, lamb, tiger, flamingo and unicorn, each cuter than the next.
 Kardashian shared a variety of snaps of her daughter posing in her looks, including a shot with cousin Chicago West as a fellow unicorn.

 "Happy Halloween part 2 from Baby True," Kardashian added online. "(I swear she loves dressing up!)"